 - Speaker, "Patent Venue After TC Heartland: What We've Learned So Far," Boston Bar Association, September 27, 2017

-- Speaker, 17th Annual New England Intellectual Property Conference, Massachusetts Continuing Legal Education, June 19, 2014
+Speaker, 17th Annual New England Intellectual Property Conference, Massachusetts Continuing Legal Education, Boston, June 19, 2014

-- Speaker, "Scary Monsters and Super Creeps?
-Strategies for Dealing with Patent Assertion Entities, Non-Practicing Entities, and 'Patent Trolls,'" MedTech Intellectual Property Issues Round-Up, Waltham, September 13, 2013
+Speaker, "Scary Monsters and Super Creeps?
+Strategies for Dealing with Patent Assertion Entities, Non-Practicing Entities, and 'Patent Trolls,'" MedTech Intellectual Property Issues Round-Up, Waltham, Massachusetts, September 13, 2013

 - Participant, American Conference Institute's Paragraph IV Disputes Conference, New York City, April 23, 2012

-- Speaker, "Biosimilars: Emerging Legal Challenges," Strafford Webinar, December 6, 2011
+Speaker, "Biosimilars: Emerging Legal Challenges," Strafford Legal Briefings, December 6, 2011

 - Speaker, "Patents and Standards-Setting," Connectivity Week Smart Grid Conference, Santa Clara, California, June 10, 2009